-At just 27 years old, Victoria Vallenilla has taken over the brigade of the establishment, which for the past four seasons has been sublimating the great classics of Peruvian cuisine with delicate touches of Asian gastronomy.
+At just 27 years old, Victoria Vallenilla has taken over the brigade of the COYA Monte-Carlo, which for the past seasons has been sublimating the great classics of Peruvian cuisine with delicate touches of Asian gastronomy.
 The Venezuelan, who grew up in the Caribbean, has become the Resort and COYA restaurant group’s first female chef.
 “The restaurant business is a very male-dominated environment.
 You have to be more assertive and justify your choices more than men” proudly admits this talented young woman.

 Victoria dreamed of being an architect as a child but rapidly climbed the kitchen ladder after distinguishing herself at hotel studies in Nice.
 In 2015, she was a finalist in the TV cooking competition Objectif Top Chef.
 She trained with Michelin-starred chefs Joël Garault and Benoit Witz after joining the Vistamar at the Hôtel Hermitage Monte-Carlo, before moving to Alain Ducasse’s Trattoria to enrich her experience.
 While travelling in Dubai, she discovered COYA’s fusion cuisine.
 Seduced by the concept, she immediately applied to the COYA Monte-Carlo in 2018 and quickly became chef Fabrizio Fossati’s sous chef.